 Many students use the Centre on a daily basis because it is a quiet environment in which to relax and/or study.
 There are seven computers, some work spaces and a photocopier/printer/scanner.
 These facilities are only available to students with a disability or specific learning difficulty.

-As well as our 1:1 remote study skills support, the AccessAbility Centre also has a range of online study guides written specifically for disabled students.
+As well as our one-to-one remote study skills support, the AccessAbility Centre also has a range of online study guides written specifically for disabled students.

 The University’s Academic Skills Centre has also published some specific help pages on student skills for remote study and for preparing for online assessments.